nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 `tree_item_index: 1` | For ordering the left hirarchical menu.
 Items are ordered by `tree_item_index` and then alphabetically.
 For ease of maintaining ordering, using

 ### Overriding Version Links
-This feature allows the version links to point to a differnt page.
+This feature allows the version links to point to a different page.

 To remove the link for **LTS 2015**:
 ```yaml